Toxic combination

 In certain situations it would be nice to configure which permission should overrule another if both of these permissions are granted.
 This is because there could be a conflict between two permissions.

-Most of the time only a single license should be granted to a person because duplicate liceses assignment will be more expensive.
+Most of the time only a single license should be granted to a person because assigning duplicate licenses will be more expensive.

-For example in Office365, to grant licenses based business rules scoped to the department attribute of a persons contract.
-In some cases due to multiple contracts of a person this could lead to the result of ending up in different business rules.
-Where the first business rule contains the E1 license and the other business rule contains the E3 license.
+For example, in Office365, licenses could be granted based on business rules scoped to the department attribute of a persons contract.
+In some cases, due to multiple contracts, a person could end up qualifying for a license in different business rules, where the first business rule grants the E1 license and the other business rule grants the E3 license.
 In this specific case the end user will receive both licenses which isn't desirable.

-In our example below, we have an E3 license which grants more applications than a default E1 license.
-Therefore we want to make a toxic rule to only assign the E3 license when both licenses E3 and E1 are granted based on the business rules.
-Or in case the E1 license is already granted (entitled) and the E3 should be granted we would like to revoke the E1 license and grant the E3 license as desired result.
+In the example below, we have an E3 license which grants more applications than a default E1 license.
+Therefore we want to make a toxic rule to only assign the E3 license when both licenses, E3 and E1, are granted based on the business rules.
+Or in case the E1 license (entitlement) is already granted and the E3 should be granted, we would like to revoke the E1 license and grant the E3 license instead.

 Example Office365 configuration

-1. Click on the Provisioning icon in the top menu bar of the HelloID admin dashboard.
+Provisioning icon in the top toolbar of the admin dashboard.